 Glossy woodwork and an expanse of windows heighten the sense of spaciousness while maintaining KATYA’s timeless styling

-Spread across the forward section of the main deck is an expansive, full-beam master suite defined by handsome glossy woodwork and an expanse of windows, both of which serve to heighten the sense of spaciousness while maintaining KATYA’s timeless styling.
+Spread across the forward section of the main deck is an expansive, full-beam master suite defined by handsome glossy woodwork and an expanse of windows, both of which serve to heighten the sense of spaciousness while maintaining AVALON’s timeless styling.

 A large bed with crisp white linen sits on the centreline facing aft towards a widescreen television.
 The principal charterer can catch up on business at a port-side desk or take some time out on a sumptuous settee to starboard.
 There is also ample storage, including two large closets.